alexjhetherington/footnotesforthefuture/content/words/wall-running-1/index.md

 Wall Running in Unity: Making It Work, Making It Feel Good
 ===

+__UPDATE: I am looking for feedback on a very *very* early alpha of the game.
+Discord link: https://discord.gg/7nzsjUU __

 I'm currently using Unity to develop a first person platformer in which the player can run on walls.

 Here is my progress so far: